tempusthales/macos-lemp-setup/README.md

 ````

 Generating certificates for dev environment is easiest with [mkcert](https://github.com/FiloSottile/mkcert).
 After installing mkcert, just run:
+(if you use Cloudflare Tunnels, then you don't need this...)

 ```` bash
 mkdir -p /var/www/certs && cd /var/www/certs && mkcert "project.test"